tamarin-prover/manual/src/014_syntax_description.md

     lemma_attrs      := '[' ('sources' | 'reuse' | 'use_induction' |
                              'hide_lemma=' ident | 'heuristic=' ident) ']'
     trace_quantifier := 'all-traces' | 'exists-trace'
-    proof            := ... a proof as output by the Tamarin prover ..

 In observational equivalence mode, lemmas can be associated to one side.